LogFlames/folje/README.md

 It started as a python-script written in 6h for Kårspexet 23/24 by Elias Lundell, but has since been rewritten and expanded, and is now being rewritten in Go with [wails](https://github.com/wailsapp/wails).
 For the original project see [./python-project/](https://github.com/LogFlames/folje/tree/main/python-project).

+## Todo in rewrite

+- Add sACN output
+- Allower finer control over pan/tilt (for example by holding space to allow relative control)
+- Add documentation and instructinos in readme
+- Add tooltips when in custom mode

 ## Build

 This is build using [wails](https://wails.io/) and [Go](https://go.dev/).
 To build the project, [install wails](https://wails.io/docs/gettingstarted/installation) and run `wails build`.